-If August is on your radar for your trip to Disney World or you’ve already booked your trip for August, use this monthly guide to plan your itinerary.
+If August is on your radar for visiting Walt Disney World resort or you’ve already booked your trip for this month, use this guide to plan your itinerary.

 In this post, I’ll go over everything you need to know about Disney World in August, such as what to expect with the weather, special events to consider, what the crowds are like, what’s new, and what’s closed.